tangly-team/tangly-os/src/site/website/content/docs/domains/ui/_index.md

 ---
-title: "UI - UI Bounded Domain"
+title: "ERP-UI - UI for ERP Bounded Domains"
-linkTitle: "UI"
+linkTitle: "ERP-UI"
-weight: 30
+weight: 45
 ---

 The readme, user manual, documentation of the component and architecture consideration of the components.